 - Give your children appreciated securities.
 You may be staring at a large tax bill when you sell.
 If you give stock to your kids, they can hold it for decades or sell it when they are at a low tax bracket.
 Parents, you can combine options 1 and 3, using your appreciated securities to match your child’s annual savings.

 Two important financial planning considerations:

 - Before your child saves into any retirement account, they should have an “emergency fund” of cash to access when between jobs.

 - The #1 financial priority parents have is to themselves.
 If you are not sure you can afford retirement, be careful about what you give to your children.

-But if you have the financial resources, you have a great opportunity to guide your kids toward a strong financial future.
+If you have the financial resources, you have an excellent opportunity to guide your kids toward a strong financial future.

-PS - encourage your graduate to sign up for this newsletter.
-It can be the source of continued, important conversations.
+Set them up for success.
+Encourage your graduate to sign up for this newsletter.
+It can be the source of continued and impactful conversations.